Section I: Sakura-Con/ANCEA Membership Policy

 No Members will be permitted to carry any kind of functional projectile weapon.
 This includes individuals who possess a weapons permit or concealed weapons permit.
 Keep them at home.
 Anyone found in possession of such a weapon will immediately have their membership revoked.
 Individuals caught in the illegal possession of a functioning projectile weapon will be reported and turned over to the proper authorities.
 All other items that could be used as a weapon MUST be peacebonded.

-All bladed items must be kept in their sheaths at all times in the convention space.
 Weapons should never be waved around in a manner that may be construed as use of the weapon (this is considered brandishing).

 Paddles (all varieties-including "yaoi paddles") are not allowed.